RV Case Study – The RV Buying Process

 I’m a full-time RVer who has a HUGE PASSION for helping others to get out and camp with their family and friends.
 I’m also a businessman and professional marketer.
 I like making a big impact on whatever industry I’m in.
 I’m a grinder, I go all in, and work long hours with high energy and incredible passion.
 I’m telling you all this because I took that same approach when we decided to get into the RV Industry.
 Very shortly after starting our Journey we realized a few glaring things about this industry, and I wanted to make a difference!

 When my wife and I decided to continue our travels indefinitely, we started brainstorming for the best way to make a positive impact and also earn a sustainable income.
 Being a Marketing and Social Media expert and the fact that most dealerships struggle with marketing; it was a no brainer that we would start a social media company for RV Dealerships to help them reach more people and share the benefits of owning an RV.
 It’s now grown to one of the premiere in the industry; where we manage the Social Media for over 25 RV Dealerships across the country.

 Our niche is that we are not only Social Media experts, but we LIVE IN OUR RV!

 That means we’re better and cheaper than our competition.
 Most RV Dealerships either do their social media themselves, or they outsource to a local or national social media company.
-There’s a few major challenges with this.
-For the rest of this post I’m going to refer to “Social Media” as “SM”.
+There are a few major challenges with this.
+For the rest of this post, I’m going to refer to “Social Media” as “SM”.